Gujō, Gifu: Geography

 Gujō is located in west-central Gifu Prefecture.
 The headwaters of the Nagara River are in the city.

 Waterways

 Gujō's waterways operate the same way as they did in the 17th century.
 The canals and fountains are still used for washing rice, vegetables, and laundry.
 Townspeople cooperate to keep the canals clean and the water fresh.
 As a result of their efforts, Gujō's drinking water is a source of local pride.

 Gujō Hachiman is in a valley where three major fast-running rivers meet: the Yoshida, the Nagara and the Kodara.
-Pure mineral water flows from every tap in the town.
 The local ayu, soba, and sake all depend on the water for their flavors.
 Some residents still use the town's unique system of small waterways to wash laundry and dishes, following a set of very strict rules that describe what may be washed where.
 This practice has survived for centuries and ensures that all households have access to clean water.